 What Can a Girl Do?
 A World of Good!

-Girls sell Girl Scout Cookies once a year.
+Girls sell Girl Scout Cookies once a year, and soon they'll be taking orders Jan.
+1-25, 2015!
 With the guidance of troop leaders, parents and the power of the Girl Scout Cookies, girls can make positive changes in the world around them.
 A girl can speak for those less fortunate, foster changes where they’re needed and have a true impact close to home, and even on the other side of the world.
-The Girl Scout Cookie Program is lots of fun and it’s also the largest girl-led business in the country while helping girls develop five key business and leadership skills that last a lifetime:
+The Girl Scout Cookie program is lots of fun and it’s also the largest girl-led business in the country while helping girls develop five key business and leadership skills that last a lifetime:

 - GOAL SETTING - setting cookie sales goals and making a plan to achieve them